carlosalexismorales/School_District_Analysis/README.md

 ## Summary

-1. Relacing the 9th graders' scores with NaN caused Thomas High School's overall passing percentages and average scores to plummet.
+1. The school's ranking dropped from 2nd, down to the bottom 5
-2. The overall passing rate for Thomas High School fell from 91% to 65%.
+2. Relacing the 9th graders' scores with NaN caused Thomas High School's overall passing percentages and average scores to fall
-3. The district as a whole has also had its average math and reading scores decrease, as well as the overall passing percentage for students
+4. The district had its average math and reading scores and overall passing percentage decrease
-4. The school's ranking dropped from 2nd, down to the bottom 5
+5. The overall passing rate for Thomas High School fell to 65% from 91% - a 27% difference